Pricing and Planning

 How many years have you been covering weddings?

 85 weddings as of June 2021 (and counting...)

 What do you love about working with couples?

-Their willingness to be honest and open with me.
-I enjoy the process of establishing a friendship.
+Their willingness to be honest and open with me during our sessions.
 Trust is a such a big component in the success of everything I do for my couples.